What is hearing loss?

 Head or acoustic trauma

-Sensorineural hearing loss is permanent and irreversible, due to damage to the hairs in the cochlea.
+Sensorineural hearing loss is permanent and irreversible as it's due to damaged hairs in the cochlea.

 Conductive hearing loss